helgoboss/helgobox/doc/user-guide.md

 ##### For buttons (control only)

-The following UI elements are relevant only for button-like sources.
+The following UI elements make sense for button-like control elements only (keys, pads, buttons, ...), not for knobs or faders.
 Also, they only affect *control* direction.
+However of course, in an indirect way they affect *feedback* as well (because they might change some target values).

+- **Fire:** Normally, when a button gets pressed, it controls the target immediately.
+However, by using this dropdown and by changing the values below it, you can change this behavior.
+This dropdown provides different fire modes that decide how exactly ReaLearn should cope with button presses.
+    - **When button released (if Min > 0 ms):** This mode is essential in order to be able to distinguish between different press durations.
-- **Length Min/Max:** This decides how long a button needs to be pressed to have an effect.
+        - **Min length** and **Max length** decide how long a button needs to be pressed to have an effect.
-  Obviously, this setting makes sense for button-like control elements only (keys, pads, buttons, ...), not for knobs or faders.
         - By default, both min and max will be at 0 ms, which means that the duration doesn't matter and both press (> 0%) and release (0%) will be instantly forwarded.
-If you change _Length Min_ to e.g. 1000 ms and _Length Max_ to 5000 ms, it will behave as follows:
+If you change _Min length_ to e.g. 1000 ms and _Max length_ to 5000 ms, it will behave as follows:
         - If you press the control element and instantly release it, nothing will happen.
         - If you press the control element, wait for a maximum of 5 seconds and then release it, the control value of the press (> 0%) will be forwarded.
         - It will never forward the control value of a release (0%), so this is probably only useful for targets with trigger character.
         - The main use case of this setting is to assign multiple functions to one control element, depending on how long it has been pressed.
 For this, use settings like the following:
         - Short press: 0 ms - 250 ms
         - Long press: 250 ms - 5000 ms
-- **Fire mode:** TODO-high
+    - **After timeout:** This mode is more "satisfying" because it will let ReaLearn "fire" immediately once a certain time has passed since the press of the button.
+However, obviously it doesn't have the concept of a "Maximum" press duration, so it can't be used to execute different things depending on different press durations (or only as the last part in the press duration chain, so to say).
+        - **Timeout:** Sets the timeout in milliseconds.
+If this is zero, everything will behave as usual.
+    - **After timeout, keep firing (turbo):** Welcome to turbo mode.
+It will keep hitting your target (always with with the initial button press velocity) at a specific rate.
+Optionally with an initial delay.
+Epic!
+        - **Timeout:** This is the initial delay before anything happens.
+Can be zero, then turbo stage is entered instantly on press.
+        - **Rate:** This is how frequently the target will be hit once the timeout has passed.
+In practice it won't happen more frequently than about 30 ms (REAPER's main thread loop frequency).

 ### REAPER actions